pollfish/docs/android/universal.md

 2. Download Pollfish jar or aar file and import to your project
 3. Import Pollfish classes
 3. Add permissions to AndroidManifest.xml
-4. Call initialization function in onResume() function of your Activity to activate Pollfish
+4. Call Pollfish initialization function in onResume() of your Activity to activate Pollfish
 5. Update your privacy policy
 6. Set to **Release mode** and publish your app at any app store